 From time to time the Company may be subject to potential liability under laws and government regulations and various claims and legal actions arising in the ordinary course of business.
 Liabilities are established for legal claims when payments associated with the claims become probable and the costs can be reasonably estimated.
 The actual costs of resolving legal claims may be substantially higher or lower than the amounts established for those claims.
-Based on information currently available, management is not aware of any legal or regulatory claims that would have a material effect on the Company's consolidated financial statements, and, therefore, no accrual is required as of June 30, 2014.
+Based on information currently available, management is not aware of any legal or regulatory claims that would have a material effect on the Company's consolidated financial statements, and, therefore, no accrual is required as of September 30, 2014.

-Commitments to Purchase RMBS
+Commitments to Purchase/Sell RMBS

-As of June 30, 2014 and December 31, 2013, the Company held forward TBA purchase commitments with counterparties, which are forward RMBS trades, whereby the Company committed to purchasing a pool of securities at a particular interest rate.
+As of September 30, 2014 and December 31, 2013, the Company held forward TBA purchase commitments with counterparties, which are forward RMBS trades, whereby the Company committed to purchasing a pool of securities at a particular interest rate.
 As of the date of the trade, the mortgage-backed securities underlying the pool that will be delivered to fulfill a TBA trade is not yet designated.
 The securities are typically "to be announced" 48 hours prior to the established trade settlement date.
-At June 30, 2014 and December 31, 2013, the Company is obligated to purchase approximately \$5.3 million and \$35.9 million of Fannie-Mae guaranteed RMBS respectively.
-At December 31, 2013, the Company was obliged to sell approximately \$30.3 million of Fannie-Mae guaranteed RMBS, but it has no obligation to sell these securities at June 30, 2014.
+At December 31, 2013, the Company was obliged to buy approximately \$35.9 million of Fannie-Mae guaranteed RMBS at September 30, 2014.
+At December 31, 2013, the Company was obliged to sell approximately \$30.3 million of Fannie-Mae guaranteed RMBS, but it has no obligation to sell these securities at September 30, 2014.